 This broadleaf evergreen is native to North America and is an excellent foundation plant.
 The dark green, glossy leaves cling to the branches year-round.
 Non-descript spring blooms are followed by dark blue berries.
 Thriving in full sun to partial shade, inkberries hit a height and spread of 5 to 8 feet.
 They are adaptable, and like all hollies, the plants are either female or male.
 In order to see the berries, you’ll need to plant one male for every 5 female shrubs.
 Pruning is best done in early spring, though they generally need no pruning at all unless you’re growing them as a hedge.
 Some excellent cultivars include ‘Shamrock’, ‘Compacta’, ‘Gem Box’, and ‘Strongbox’.

 The best low maintenance shrubs

-There are, of course, many other low maintenance shrubs to choose from, but these are tops in my book.
+There are, of course, many other low maintenance shrubs to choose from (including another personal favorite, the dwarf Hinoki cypress), but these are tops in my book.
 I find the selections listed above to be among the most easy-care selections available for homeowners.
 I hope you find some of them to be a good fit for your landscape.